 This list tells you all the basic settings and how to change them.
 Depending on the model of the appliance you own, the display will show only those settings that apply to your appliance.

 You can change the following settings:

 Setting Options

 Select language Additional languages possible

 Time of day Sets the current time

 Date Sets the current date

 Audible signal duration Short (30 s)

 Medium (1 m)

 Long (5 m)

 Button tone Switched off (button tone still sounds when switching on/off using the "On/off" button)

 Switched on

 Display brightness Can be adjusted to one of five different levels

 Clock display Digital with date

 Analogue

 Off

 Lighting On during operation

 Off during operation

 Continue automatically When closing the door

 Do not continue automatically (press the Stop/Start button)

+Childproof lock Door lock + button lock

+Button lock only

 Operation after switching Main menu

-ON Types of heating
+on Types of heating

 Microwave

 Microwave combination

 Dishes

 Night-time dimming Switched off

 Switched on (display dimmed between 10 p.m. and 5.59 a.m.)

 Brand name logo Display

 Do not display

 Fan run-on time Recommended

 Minimum

 Sabbath mode Switched on

 Switched off

 Factory settings Restore

+Do not restore

 ) Included, depending on appliance model